Book editor responsibilities

 Keep in touch.
 Maintain regular contact with us as you prepare the book.
 Let us know how the book is progressing, and inform us of any difficulties as soon as you are able.

 Adhere to the submission deadlines, as agreed with us in your Formal memorandum of agreement.
 We'll work with you to ensure that any deadlines are realistic and achievable.
 If you are struggling to meet your submission date please contact us as soon as possible.
+Likewise, if you expect to deliver your manuscript early then please let us know, as this can impact on the cover design and copyediting processes.

 Adhere to the book length, as agreed with us in your Formal memorandum of agreement.
 If the book looks to be far shorter or longer than agreed, please contact us as soon as possible.